intel-analytics/ipex-llm/docs/docs/ScalaUserGuide/configuration.md

 **Tensor**

-- `bigdl.tensor.fold`: To set how many elements in a tensor to determine it is a large tensor, and thus print only part of it.
+ `bigdl.tensor.fold`: To set how many elements in a tensor to determine it is a large tensor, and thus print only part of it.
 Default is 1000.

+**MKLDNN Prediction**
+- `bigdl.mkldnn.fusion`: To do layers fusion for model prediction which can improve performance, just for mkldnn engine type.
+Default is true.
+- `multiThread`: To do java parallelism for some layers, just for mkldnn engine type.
+Default is false.